Kotlin/KEEP/proposals/context-receivers.md

 This builder pattern uses a functional type with an extension receiver `SomeObjectBuilder.() -> Unit` for good and shall continue doing so.
 Conceptually, code inside `someObject { ... }` block performs an action upon `SomeObjectBuilder` instance and using extension receiver for this is in style.
-Context receivers shall not be used for such builders.
+We do not recommend using context receivers for such simple builders.

+However, context receivers make it possible to define _contextual operators_ &mdash; operators that are available only in the context of the corresponding builder, as shown in "Creating JSONs" example in the [Use cases](#use-cases) section.
+This is a legitimate use-case of context receivers for builders.

 ### Other Kotlin DSLs